8 Ways to Manage Teams Through Change

 So remember, as a manager, you must communicate clearly, openly, and often with team members during periods of change.

+I have found repeatedly, that sharing as much information as relevant and sensible with the team I am managing helps everyone.
 Give the team members the reasons why certain decisions, actions or projects are happening.
 Encourage them to ask questions and provide honest answers.

 When team members understand the goals and the path to that goal, they can adapt: